BankaHooks/BankaHooks/README.md

 ## Hi!
 I'm Daniel 👋

 I'm a Russian student from Saint-Petersburg, currently pursuing my second year of a Bachelor's degree.
-I'm passionate about **building products** — from designing architecture to deployment.
+I'm passionate about **building products with AI** — from designing architecture to deployment.
 Welcome to my GitHub!
 Here you can track my progress as a **Software Engineer**.

 ### 🛠 My Tech Stack